 - A thorough eye exam to assess your suitability for surgery - A discussion about which replacement lens best suits your needs (see p9), as well as the benefits and risks of surgery - Scheduling your surgery.
-Cataracts are generally not removed at the same time - the operations are performed anywhere from 1 day to 2 weeks apart - Providing detailed costs for the procedure, including any out-of-pocket costs not covered by Medicare and private health insurance.
+Cataracts are generally not removed at the same time - the operations are performed around two weeks apart to help with the recovery process - Providing detailed costs for the procedure, including any out-of-pocket costs not covered by Medicare and private health insurance.